energietransitie/twomes-backoffice-configuration/README.md

     chmod 600 /opt/traefik/acme.json && \
     docker network create web && \
     docker volume create portainer-bootstrap_data && \
-    docker volume create portainer_data
+    docker volume create portainer_data && \
+    docker run -d --rm -p 9443:9443 --name portainer-bootstrap \
+    -v /var/run/docker.sock:/var/run/docker.sock \
+    -v portainer-bootstrap_data:/data \
+    portainer/portainer-ce:latest
     ```
-   This command:
+   This multi-line command:
    - creates an acme.json file for Traefik to store certificates in;
    - creates the web network for containers to share;
    - creates two Docker volumes:
      - `portainer-bootstrap_data` for the bootstrapping process;
      - `portainer_data` for persistent data storage for the Portainer application.

-2. Start the temporary Portainer container using the bootstrapping volume:
-    ```bash
-    docker run -d --rm -p 9443:9443 --name portainer-bootstrap \
-    -v /var/run/docker.sock:/var/run/docker.sock \
-    -v portainer-bootstrap_data:/data \
-    portainer/portainer-ce:latest
-    ```
-   This command starts a Portainer container named `portainer-bootstrap` using the `portainer-bootstrap_data` volume for bootstrapping.
+   - starts a Portainer container named `portainer-bootstrap` using the `portainer-bootstrap_data` volume for bootstrapping.

 3. Access the bootstrap Portainer web interface in your browser at `https://server-external-ip-address:9443`.
 Enter a username and password for the initial administrator when prompted.